 As previously stated, we’re constantly surrounded by typography, and we’ve always been; this means that, as by some osmosis, your brain has been understanding the most legible forms of text, the most readable fonts, the best laid out typography.

 The bad consequence of that is that now your reader’s brain will find it annoying to process text that lacks optical correction (for example,itisannoyingtoreadwhenthespacebetweenthelettersisnotbigenough, ugh!).

 The good one is that you probably already have -or can quickly develop- a sense to make those corrections when needed.

 Professional fonts are incredible tools, but they’re not always free:

 It is a sad fact of life that, quite often, the tools of better quality are the ones you have to pay more for.

-Typefaces have just as many licenses and ownerships as your average image, but there are, of course, very nice open-source fonts that you can download for free.
+Typefaces have just as many licenses and ownerships as your average image, but there are, of course, very lovely open-source fonts that you can download for free.

 Check out Google fonts.
 It’s a great resource.

 Copyright is a major issue in movie posters and fan art, so if you are working with typography and you will need to get caught up to speed with how copyright works.
 This article should also help, “This Is How To Sell Fan Art Legally & Illegally.”